pantheon-systems/documentation/source/_docs/nested-docroot.md

   </div>
 </div>

-The idea here is that `find . -type f -maxdepth 1` finds all files at the document root, including the "dot" files, but skips all of the directories.
+The idea here is that `find . -maxdepth 1 -type f` finds all files at the document root, including the "dot" files, but skips all of the directories.
 We list the directories in Drupal/WordPress core out specifically, so that any user-defined directories stay behind.
 This may or may not produce the correct results, depending on what files you or your team has added.
 Please verify file relocation with `git status` after using one of these commands before committing and pushing.

 ## Troubleshooting